tonight-halfmoon/freebsd-on-T530/README.md

 # FreeBSD on T530

-Experience in FreeBSD - Setup on ThinkPad T530 and Daily Usage
+Experience in FreeBSD -- Setup (Post-Installation) on ThinkPad T530 and Daily Usage

 On ThinkPad T530 which configured with NVIDIA Optimus, it is necessary to set the right configurations in BIOS.

 ThinkPad T530 is built with GF108 / NVS 5400 NVIDIA Card.
 This is known on web as NVIDIA Optimus.
 In fact, the following configurations set is not only required in BSD but Arch Linux, Slackware, and Fedora, too.
 I have not tried with Ubuntu.

+#Assumption
+FreeBSD Installation is successful and the root password is set and it is online.

+# Empirical Post-Intsallation

 ## BIOS's Display Configurations for UNIX and LINUX